 What to include

-• Biography: Make sure your writer’s biography is complete but not too salesy.
-If it’s too promotional, that sends the wrong message.
+- Biography: Your writer’s biography should be complete but not too salesy.
+If it’s too promotional, it will send the wrong message.

-• Call to action: Weave calls to action that includes your contact information naturally through your portfolio.
+- Call to action: Weave calls to action that include your contact information naturally through your portfolio.

 What not to include